open-sciencelab/scp/README.md

 ## Acknowledgement
 The [Model Context Protocol](https://github.com/modelcontextprotocol) provided us with significant inspiration!

+Note: To ensure compatibility with the MCP service, some of its code has been reused.

 ## 🎫 License

 This project is licensed under the MIT License - see the [LICENSE] file for details.